quattor/quattor.github.com/_posts/2013-05-03-sssd-proposal.md

 and files handled by many different components.

-I think the best we can do is improve the component's code and testability.
-Ideas on how to split or make this component more modular will be greately appreciated.
+I think the best we can do is improve the component's code and ability to be tested.
+Ideas on how to split or make this component more modular will be greatly appreciated.